rickbenavidez/ruby_llm/docs/_core_features/chat.md

 puts response.content
 ```

+> Be mindful of provider-specific limits.
+For example, Anthropic Claude models currently have a 10MB per-file size limit, and the total size/token count of all PDFs must fit within the model's context window (e.g., 200,000 tokens for Claude 3 models).
 {: .note }
-**PDF Limitations:** Be mindful of provider-specific limits.
-For example, Anthropic Claude models currently have a 10MB per-file size limit, and the total size/token count of all PDFs must fit within the model's context window (e.g., 200,000 tokens for Claude 3 models).

-### Simplified Attachment API
+### Automatic File Type Detection

 RubyLLM automatically detects file types based on extensions and content, so you can pass files directly without specifying the type: